atravita-mods/ForkedFromCherry/ShopTileFramework/README.md

 ## Requirements
 STF is a standalone SMAPI mod with no prerequisites other than the newest version of SMAPI.
 However there is optional support for items added in with [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
 Custom JA items can be added to shops by item name or by content pack.

-You do not need to make having the JA packs mandatory; if STF does not detect the item in the game, it will simple not add them.
+You do not need to make having the JA packs mandatory; if STF does not detect the item in the game, it will simply not add them.

 The same with BFAV animals-- if the specific animals ( or the BFAV mod ) are not installed, they are simply not added